amy21206/hparsons_learning_gain/_sources/SQL/hparsons_lg_sql_practice_H.rst

 Practice Problems - Mixed-up Code
 -----------------------------------------------------

-Please answer
-the following problems to the best of your ability without any outside help.
+Now, let's spend 15 minutes to practice what we just learned!

+**Please do not refer back to the previous page or outside resources.**

 You can stop working on a problem after you worked on it for about three minutes without solving it.

 Problems